akshayuppal3/machine-learning-project/README.md

 # machine-learning-project
+HW5 Extra credit for CS412 – University of Illinois at Chicago Name: auppal8@uic.edu
 --------------------------------------------SETUP--------------------------------------------------------
 1) Extract the zip file and store it locally.(root/)
 2) Download the dataset "columns.csv" and "responses.csv" from "https://www.kaggle.com/miroslavsabo/young-people-survey/data" and save the file in the same directory of project files (root/machine_learning-project).
 If you choose download all dataset from kaggle then please extract both of the files at the same directory.(root/machine_learning-project)